How to Build a DIY Barndominium

 Step 2: Framing a DIY Barndominium

 After the concrete has been poured and the foundation is settled, the barndo framing process can begin.
 Once the posts are set, the rest of the skeleton gets erected.
-This step is a bit tricky because the steel beams (girders) in this process are extremely heavy, usually requiring cranes to be lifted.
+This step is tricky because the steel beams (girders) in this process are extremely heavy, usually requiring lifting cranes.

 However, after these beams come together, the roof, walls, and foundation will all be combined into one happy home.

-You will likely form the barndominium interior with wood lumber since it makes the installation of other components, like drywall and insulation, easier.
+You will likely form the barndominium interior with wood lumber since it makes installing other components, like drywall and insulation, easier.
 Metal studs and tracks are alternative options, but they require specialized knowledge and materials (not very DIY friendly).

 Lumber is readily available and easy to work with once you’ve got the hang of it.

-Usually, the framework will reduce or eliminate the possibility of bearing walls, as well.
-This feature allows for more flexibility with the home’s interior design.
+The framework usually also reduces or eliminates the possibility of bearing walls.
+This feature allows for more flexibility in the home’s interior design.

 The final part of the framing process is typically barndominium roof installation.
-Setting them up while framing helps to keep the interior relatively dry while the rest of the construction is still being finished.
+I am setting them up while framing helps to keep the interior relatively dry while the rest of the construction is still being finished.

-This step would also be the ideal time to install any weather shielding features, such as gutters and fascia caps.
-Although this process is hard, you can breathe a sigh of relief, because it’s already time to head inside.
+This step would also be ideal for installing weather-shielding features like gutters and fascia caps.
+Although this process is hard, you can sigh in relief because it’s already time to head inside.

 Step 3: Wiring, Plumbing, and HVAC for Barndominiums

 Once the outside is essentially finished, it’s time to make your home livable.
 You’ve got to have light, water, and the ability to flush your toilet!
-The process of assembling wiring, plumbing, and HVAC will essentially be the same as in a traditional home.
+Assembling wiring, plumbing, and HVAC will be the same as in a traditional home.

-By installing the plumbing at this stage, plenty of room will be available for the pipes’ required bends and angles.
+Installing the plumbing at this stage will leave plenty of room for the pipes’ required bends and angles.
 Currently, PEX, a plastic tubing designed to withstand extreme cold, is most common.
-You can also purchase PEX in long spools, reducing the number of joints required.
+You can also purchase PEX in long spools, reducing the required joints.

 Next up is electrical systems.
-They typically fall next on the roster of building tasks because although wiring also follows a set of rules like plumbing, the routing is typically more flexible.
-For example, it’s a lot easier to route a wire around a pipe than it is to route a pipe around a wire.
+They typically fall next on the roster of building tasks because although wiring also follows a set of rules like plumbing, the routing is normally more flexible.
+For example, it’s much easier to route a wire around a pipe than a pipe around a wire.

-Just remember to plan out the location of any features that may need a dedicated circuit, such as a jetted tub for that master bath.
-But, what’s a nice warm bath without a cozy home to relax in after?
+Remember to plan out the location of any features that may need a dedicated circuit, such as a jetted tub in the master bath.
+But what’s a nice warm bath without a cozy home to relax in afterward?

 Step 4: Insulation for Barndominiums

-Insulation is one of the most important aspects of building a barndominium, since it keeps us toasty during the teeth-chattering months, and chills us out when outside gets steamy.
+Insulation is one of the most important aspects of building a barndominium since it keeps us toasty during the teeth-chattering months and chills us out when the outside gets steamy.
 While some barndos in the southern US aren’t required to have insulation, it’s essential for those of us living in colder climates.

 Most professionals recommend using the International Residential Code for reference.

-The type of insulation you’re able to add will depend on the barndominium wall thickness.
-For example, most walls are 4.5 inches thick, meaning they’re built with two by four-inch studs.
+The type of insulation you can add will depend on the barndominium wall thickness.
+For example, most walls are 4.5 inches thick, meaning they’re built with two-by-four-inch studs.
 This wall thickness allows R-13 fiberglass batting or spray foam insulation.

 Step 5: Barndominium Drywall, Paint, and Flooring

 Now that you’ve got all the boring stuff out of the way, it’s time to make this place your own!
-Once all of the basic systems have been tested and passed inspection, wall covering is usually next.
-This is often drywall, to cater to barndominium homes’ country feel.
+Once all basic systems have been tested and the inspection has been passed, the wall covering is usually next.
+This is often drywall to cater to barndominium homes’ country feels.

-However, it’s not uncommon for builders to add modern and personal touches with groove paneling, stonework, or even rough sawn logs into the barn home design.
+However, it’s not uncommon for builders to add modern and personal touches, such as groove paneling, stonework, or even rough-sawn logs, to the barn home design.

 Step 6: Furnish Barndominium and Move In

-Be sure to mind the cost of furnishing this new home when planning out the budget.
+When planning the budget, remember the cost of furnishing this new home.
 That way, you can trade in your shabby old couch for a nice new one to match your fresh home’s vibe.